-- (1) Drawings and Other Documents to be Submitted - (A) Approval drawing - (a) Equipment added for personnel lifting - (B) Reference document - (a) Operation manual for personnel lifting - (C) The operation manual specified in (B) (a) is to contain the following (a) to (c). - (a) Restrictions on personnel lifting operations, which contain at least the following: - (i) Wind velocity, wave height, and visibility - (ii) The maximum angle and slewing radius of cranes (horizontal and vertical distance to the object of - lifting) - (iii) Safe working loads and hoisting, lowering, and swinging speeds - (iv) Embarkation areas of equipment used to lift personnel such as baskets - (b) Items regarding persons engaged in personnel lifting operations, which contain at least the following: - (i) Roles of the operational master - (ii) Qualification of the crane operator - (iii) Arrangement of signalmen in cases where the object of lifting cannot be visible from the crane control position - (iv) Means to ensure the safety of persons in the basket and engaged in the operation - (v) Communications between the operational master and persons involved - (vi) Means to address the emergency situations such as rescue means in the case of crane malfunctions - (vii) Inspection and testing items prior to personnel lifting operations - (c) Items to be checked prior to use of the basket, which contain at least the following: - (i) Specifications of the basket such as its own weight, SWL and capacity - (ii) Maintenance records - (iii) Certifications issued by an official body or a third-party body - (2) Examinations at Registration Surveys - (A) Personnel lifts are to be examined and ascertained to be in good order by the following tests and surveys: - (a) Operation tests of the equipment added for personnel lifting - (b) Other tests considered necessary by the Society - (B) Appliances specified in 106. on board the ship and markings specified in 107. are to be examined.
+- (1) Drawings and Other Documents to be Submitted - (A) Approval drawing - (a) Equipment added for personnel lifting - (B) Reference document - (a) Operation manual for personnel lifting - (b) In case of personnel lifting appliances specified in 101.
+4 (4) of the Rules, failure analysis of the lifting system and all associated equipment (e.g. Qualitative Failure Analysis (QFA) or FMEA and related reports) (2025) - (C) The operation manual specified in (B) (a) is to contain the following (a) to (c). - (a) Restrictions on personnel lifting appliance operations, which are to contain at least the following: (2025) - (i) Wind velocity, wave height, and visibility - (ii) The maximum angle and slewing radius of cranes (horizontal and vertical distance to the object of - lifting) - (iii) Safe working loads and hoisting, lowering, and swinging speeds - (iv) Embarkation areas of equipment used to lift personnel such as baskets - (b) Items regarding persons engaged in personnel lifting appliance operations, which are to contain at least the following: (2025) - (i) Roles of the operational master - (ii) Qualification of the crane operator - (iii) Arrangement of signalmen in cases where the object of lifting is not visible from the crane control position - (iv) Means to ensure the safety of persons in the basket and engaged in the operation - (v) Communications between the operational master and persons involved - (vi) Means to address the emergency situations such as rescue means in the case of crane malfunctions - (vii) Inspection and testing items prior to personnel lifting appliance operations - (c) Items to be checked prior to use of the basket, which are to contain at least the following: (2025) - (i) Specifications of the basket such as its own weight, SWL and capacity - (ii) Maintenance records - (iii) Certifications issued by an official body or a third-party body - (D) Failure analysis specified in (B) (b) is to include the following items (a) and (b).
+Where a single failure results in failure of more than one component in a system (common cause failure), all resulting failures, as well as any further failures directly caused by the initial failure, are to be considered together.
+(2025) - (a) The effects of failure on all equipment and systems due to a single failure, fire in any space, or flooding of any watertight compartment that could impact the availability of the transfer arrangements. - (b) Solutions to ensure the availability of the personnel lifting appliances and the safety of all persons involved in the event of such failures identified in (a) above. - (2) Registration Surveys (2025) - (A) Personnel lifting appliances are to be examined and ascertained to be in good order by the following tests and surveys:

+- (a) Operation tests of the equipment added for personnel lifting - (b) Other tests considered necessary by the Society - (B) Appliances specified in 106. on board the ship and markings specified in 107. are to be examined.

-2. Annual Thorough Surveys
+2. Annual Surveys (2025)

-At annual thorough surveys, personnel lifts are to be examined and ascertained to be in good order by the following tests and surveys, in addition to the requirements in Ch 2, 204.
-2 of the Rules.
+At annual surveys, personnel lifting appliances are to be examined and ascertained to be in good order by the following tests and surveys, in addition to the requirements in 204.
+1 (2) of the Rules.